Ships in the Night

 “Ships that pass in the night, and speak each other in passing, Only a signal shown and a distant voice in the darkness; So on the ocean of life, we pass and speak one another, Only a look and a voice, then darkness again and a silence.” - Henry Wadsworth Longfellow, Tales of a Wayside Inn

-It’s interesting that this phrase was incorporated within the technology but it makes sense as of a way of describing a simple way of coexistence within routing protocols.
-For me it’s a gentle reminder that we should’nt get so focused and let ships “people” pass us by.
+Kind of interesting and it's a gentle reminder on this easter Sunday at least for humans that we should'nt get so focused and let ships "people" pass us by.
 Be with friends, family, your partner, and live. ♥️